cryptdev-gh/CryptPaste/README.md

 ### Installation

-1. Clone the repository
+1. Clone repo
-2. Install the requirements
+2. Customize your instance in the config.json
-3. Run the main file
+3. Run the script.sh (for developpement the docker compose is soon!)
-4. Enjoy
+4. have fun

 ### Requirements